 Many people choose to include industry-specific jargon or buzzwords in hopes of sounding knowledgeable and proficient in the industry.
 However, on the contrary, overusing business jargon can weaken your resume.
 Using such vocabulary may detract from the core information you are trying to show the employer.
 It is better to use plain and clear language that can increase deliverability.

 The following are some examples of jargon and buzzwords you should avoid in your resume:

 - Value add

 7. Making Spelling, Punctuation, or Grammar Errors

 This is perhaps the most basic and important mistake all job applicants should avoid making.
 Even a single or minute error in grammar or spelling may make you appear unprofessional and lazy.
 Even though made unintentionally, it may deliver the message that you don’t take the application process and the job seriously.
 This mistake can be avoided by simply going over the resume several times, and at least two times after you are done writing it.
 Also, there are many proofreading and editing services you can use to make sure your resume is error-free.
 Wordvice also provides an editing service specifically for resumes.
-Additionally, Wordvice AI is a new free text editor that finds and fixes errors in writing instantly, allowing you to edit your resume in real-time before submitting it to your friend or admissions editor.
+Additionally, Wordvice AI is a new free ai proofreader that finds and fixes errors in writing instantly, allowing you to edit your resume in real time before submitting it to your friend or admissions editor.

 General DOs and DON’Ts for Writing Resumes